UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/Instructions/steps.md

 	- A) the proper staging folder structure (path: `/staging/username/project/all job names 00-08`)
 	- B) a DAG with your desired name in your scripts folder.

-7. Import your input data (paired-end fastq files, and `sample-metadata.tsv` file) into your `/staging/username/project/00_pipeline_inputs` directory.
+7. Import your input data (paired-end fastq files, `fastq-manifest.txt`, and `sample-metadata.tsv` file) into your `/staging/username/project/00_pipeline_inputs` directory.

 To transfer files from your laptop to CHTC you can do the following:
 	- Open a new terminal window